Best Practices for Upgrading from v4 to v5

 Form Variables

-- Variable assignments must be restructured into well-defined sections due to new design constraints.
+- Variable assignments must be restructured into well-defined sections due to new design rules.

 Case Overview (CO)